ass-a2s/zrepl/replication/design.md

 - `idempotent_destroy(snapshot s)` must atomically check that zrepl's `s.guid` matches the current `guid` of the snapshot (i.e. destroy by guid)

+<a id="zrepl-algo-filesystem"></a>
-## Algorithm for Planning and Executing Replication of a Filesystems (NEEDS REVIEW)
+## Algorithm for Planning and Executing Replication of a Filesystems (planned, not implemented yet)

-This algorithm describes a technique to plan the replication of a filesystem or zvol.
+This algorithm describes how a filesystem or zvol is replicated in zrepl.
 The algorithm is invoked with a `jobid`, `sender`, `receiver`, a sender-side `filesystem path`.
 It builds a diff between the sender and receiver filesystem bookmarks+snapshots and determines whether a replication conflict exists or whether fast-forward replication using full or incremental sends is possible.
 In case of conflict, the algorithm errors out with a conflict description that can be used to manually or automatically resolve the conflict.